lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 layout: post
 title:  IIIF, Webmentions, and Collaboration between Institutions and Research Communities
 date: 2016-04-16
+description: A demonstration and documentation of data sharing between research groups and institutions using Webmentions.
+This project was supported by a generous Implementation Grant from the IIIF Consortium
 ---

 A post by Jeffrey C. Witt (LombardPress and SCTA) and Rafael Schwemmer (text & bytes)

+*This development, demo, and post were supported by a generous Implementation Grant from the IIIF Consortium.
+It has also been followed by [related work on Linked Data Notifications](http://lombardpress.org/2017/02/28/datasharing-iiif-and-ldn/).
+Subsequent pilot collaborations, at various stages, are now underway with Harvard University, University of Pennsylvania, and Cambridge University*

 # Introduction

 In this post, we want to describe a new possibility for sharing information between institutions with rich collections of cultural materials and research communities that often possess a great deal of knowledge and expertise about those objects.

 To date, IIIF has focused primarily on how libraries and institutions can make images of their resources available to users.
 But less attention has been paid to how institutions exposing their images can reap the benefits of what scholars know about their materials.

 We imagine the following scenario.
 On the one hand, a holding library has lots of images of resources (e.g. images of books, manuscripts, maps, etc.).
 On the other hand, a group of scholars, an academic society, or some other institution maintains a dataset which includes detailed information about a given set of resources within the holding library’s collection, information that goes beyond the scope of the holding library: for example, a detailed table of contents, diplomatic or critical transcriptions, translations, and scholarly commentary.

 Each party has important information to offer.
 Information that, if coordinated, could be used to enrich a user’s experience of an object when viewed in any IIIF compatible viewer such as Mirador or the Universal Viewer.

 # Solution

 Fortunately, the W3C Social Web working group is developing a specification to support this kind of collaboration.
 In light of that emerging specification, we propose a customization of that specification, tailored to the IIIF API, that will allow communities to share content in a decentralized way.

-What follows is a description of the specification we have designed to facilitate this collaboration and an example of its implementation between the *Sentences Commentary Text Archive* and e-codices.
+What follows is a description of the specification we have designed to facilitate this collaboration and an example of its implementation between the *Scholastic Commentaries and Texts Archive* SCTA and e-codices.

 # The Supplement Specification

 To make this collaboration work, we are proposing an addition to the IIIF API called the IIIF “supplement” spec.

 *Please note: at the time of writing, this is not an officially adopted IIIF specification, but one that works with the existing IIIF API and could be adopted as an official specification.
 As such, the specification described below is likely to be subject to further modification before any final community option.*